Charles-Joseph Traviès de Villers: Life and career

 Following the assassination attempt on Louis Philippe in July 1835, a law was passed on 9 September 1835 forbidding political caricatures and articles critical of the king.
 In light of the subsequent fines and imprisonments imposed on the press for violations of this law, Traviès, like many of his colleagues, turned his attention to satirizing French customs and culture.
 He also provided illustrations for Balzac's La Comédie humaine and Eugène Sue's Les Mystères de Paris as well as producing many depictions of the Parisian poor and their daily life.
 (Note: For a comprehensive catalogue of Traviès's works see Beraldi (1885).)
 Baudelaire, who was an admirer of his work, including these later pieces, wrote of Traviès:

 He is the prince of the unfortunate.
 His muse is a nymph of the suburbs, pale and melancholy. [...]
 Traviès has a deep feeling for the joys and sorrows of the common people.
 He knows the scoundrel thoroughly, and he loves him with tender charity.
 For this reason his Scènes Bachiques will remain a remarkable work.

 When Baudelaire wrote these words in 1857 he observed that Traviès had been inexplicably "missing from the scene" for quite a while.
 After 1845 Traviès had worked more and more sporadically.
 The last fourteen years of his life were marked by depression and illness.
-However, he exhibited portraits in the 1848 and 1855 Paris Salons and finally managed to complete his religious painting Christ et la Samaritaine which was exhibited in the 1853 Salon and bought by the French government.
+However, he exhibited portraits in the Salon of 1848 and Salon of 1855 and finally managed to complete his religious painting Christ et la Samaritaine which was exhibited in the Salon of 1853 and bought by the French government.
 He died in his Paris apartment on 13 August 1859 at the age of 55.
 According to contemporary obituaries, he died in poverty lying on a straw bed.